AliceNN-ucdenver/starter-hugo-academic/content/course/web-api/assignment0.md

 1. Create a free account on [GitHub](https://github.com/).
 2. Accept GitHub Classroom – this should have been provided to you by your instructor.
+3. GitHub Classroom will clone the repository [CSC3916_Assignment0](https://github.com/AliceNN-ucdenver/CSC3916_Assignment0) for you into your GitHub Classroom repository.
-3. Download an Integrated Development Environment (IDE).
+4. Download an Integrated Development Environment (IDE).
 We recommend [WebStorm](https://www.jetbrains.com/webstorm/) or [VSCode](https://code.visualstudio.com/).
-4. Download the desktop version of [Postman](https://www.postman.com/downloads/).
+5. Download the desktop version of [Postman](https://www.postman.com/downloads/).

 ## Steps